 Your Personal Invitation to Adventure was a similar promotional flier, released in 1980, but aimed directly at potential players instead of retailers.
 It consists of one 11" x 17" sheet folded in half to make four pages, and describes the D&D and AD&D games in simpler terminology than that used in Understanding D&D. We don't know how this flier was distributed, although there's some indication that they were handed out to dealers; any further info is appreciated!
 (Thanks to David Ford and John Proctor for help with this info).

 Monster Cards and Understanding D&D had but single printings.
 The First Quest Music Album had two versions, but only one "printing" of each.

 Thanks to Michael Bivens for the scan of Understanding D&D, and to David Ford for the scan of Your Personal Invitation to Adventure.

 Both Dragon Dice and Dragon Dice Percentage Generators in the unopened packs are extremely rare.
 Opened, the dice are indistinguishable from dice otherwise available elsewhere.
 Therefore, the conditions and values noted should be reflective of unopened packs only -- a "Poor" condition Dragon Dice would be a blister pack that's battered nearly beyond recognition, but still has the blister pack present.
 Missing blister packs effectively relegate this item as worthless.

-The First Quest Music Album is extremely rare in the U.S., and probably quite scare overseas too.
+The First Quest Music Album is extremely rare in the U.S., and probably quite scarce overseas too.
 "Poor" condition below assumes the cassette tape / records are damaged and/or their jackets (with the adventure) are missing.